jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 Time to post about caching again.

 This time, we're going to concentrate on the complexities of caching at scale.
-You know, you have a big honking piece of a datacenter all crunching numbers so you can post the most awesome kitty pics.
+You know, you have a big honking piece of a datacenter crunching numbers so you can post the most awesome kitty pics.
 That's what the internet is for after all.
 And you want your awesome kitty pics to appear in less than 100 milliseconds because... well, teenagers are impatient.